Metamorphosis21/React-JS/Vite_React/src/notes.md

 Reconciliation - The algorithm React uses to diff one tree with another to determine which parts need to be changed.

+Props - It stands for properties and is used for passing data from one component to another